Gieneq/Audio-Spectrum-Display/schematics/README.md

 Again, when connecting resistors in parallel (in this case R1 and R3) final resistance will be smaller than the smaller value of those two.
 Knowing that, it is not recommended to use R3 lower than R1, because R3 becomes lower of those two, and lowers significantly overall parallel resistance.

 As pointed before when R3 = Rth power reaches maximum.
-When R3 rises much higher than
+When R3 rises much higher than output resistance of source (Rth), voltage drop at the output reaches voltage of source (Uth).

  starting internal resistance (R2) is 100R or resistance after first Thevenin's Theorem application (91R) we can see that R3=100R will grant high power transfer.